J. F. Roxburgh

-John Fergusson Roxburgh (5 May 1888 – 6 May 1954) was a Scottish schoolmaster and author, first headmaster of Stowe School.
+John Fergusson Roxburgh (5 May 1888 – 6 May 1954) was a Scottish schoolmaster and author, first headmaster of Stowe School from 1923 to 1949.

 Early life

 Roxburgh was a younger son of Archibald Roxburgh, an importer and merchant, by his marriage to Janet Briggs Cathcart, and was born in Edinburgh.
 He spent part of his childhood in Liverpool, and was educated in England, at Charterhouse School and Trinity College, Cambridge, where he took a first class degree in the Classical Tripos in 1910.
 He then spent a year at the Sorbonne and graduated L. ès L.

 Career

 Roxburgh's first job was at Lancing College where he taught the young Evelyn Waugh.
 During the First World War he was turned down for service in the army, but in 1917 was finally accepted and joined the signal corps of the Royal Engineers.
 He saw action in 1918 and was mentioned in dispatches, while his younger brother Robert was killed at the Battle of Jutland.

 In 1919 Roxburgh returned to Lancing as a housemaster.
 Early in 1923 he was appointed as the first headmaster of the emerging Stowe School, a project of E. H. Montauban, supported by the Martyrs' Memorial Trust.
 On 11 May 1923 the first boys arrived, and Roxburgh met each of them as he arrived.
 Stowe established high academic standards, with an especially strong reputation for music and art.
 Sports also flourished.
 Roxburgh was always a "teaching head" and made sure to teach every boy at some point in his time at the school, aiming to pass on his own enthusiasm for the best literature.
 He also believed that picturesque school grounds would ensure that every student would "know beauty when he sees it all his life."

 Roxburgh's educational approach differed from most headmasters.
 Instead of corporal punishment, he addressed boys by their first names, let them ride bicycles, and encouraged their personal interests.
 David Niven, who was a student of his, wrote, "How he did this, I shall never know, but he made every single boy at that school feel that what he said and what he did were of real importance to the headmaster."